-Sanjit A. Seshia is a Professor in the Department of Electrical
+Sanjit A. Seshia is the Cadence Founders Chair Professor in the Department of Electrical

 Engineering and Computer Sciences at the University of California, Berkeley.